Regulations · Reclimatize · India’s Industrial Decarbonisation Regulatory Repository

 Carbon Markets and Emissions

-India’s evolving carbon market framework — from the PAT Scheme’s energy saving certificates to the Carbon Credit Trading Scheme that will eventually sit above it all.
+India’s evolving carbon market framework — from the PAT Scheme’s energy saving certificates to the Carbon Credit Trading Scheme that sits above it.
+The most consequential new regulatory framework for Indian industry in a generation.

 Electricity Market and Open Access